sulis-hpc/sulis-hpc.github.io/gettingstarted/software/compiling.markdown

 ## Compiling for GPUs

 Code written using CUDA C to take advantage of the Sulis A100 GPUs should be compiled using `nvcc` after loading the appropriate CUDA toolkit module, and should target compute capability 8.0.
+Code written to use the L40 GPUs should target compute capability 8.9.
+Both can be specified simultaneously as below.

 1. Load compiler and CUDA modules from a toolchain.
    ```shell